Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter takes a vacation
 * Additional dialog option: The boss of the PlayerCharacters offers one week of vacation after the voluntary training course

-Depending on the decision, there may be a deadline delay and improvement or deterioration of the character stats.
-After the voluntary training course is over the customer calls, because he wants to make changes to the product.
+Depending on the decision, there may be a deadline delay and an increase or decrease of the PlayerCharacter stats.
+After the voluntary training course is over, the customer calls because he wants to make changes to the product.
 The PlayerAudience decides how to proceed in the next StoryFlowDecision.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-9.svg)